-Not all causes of pain can be prevented, so don’t feel bad if your cat starts teeth grinding, your veterinarian is there to help.
+Not all causes of pain can be prevented, so don’t feel bad if your cat starts teeth grinding; your veterinarian is there to help.
 Once your cat has started grinding their teeth, there is no useful home remedy—you need to seek the advice of your veterinarian.

 How Do I Know If My Cat’s Teeth Hurt?

 If your cat is showing any of these signs, contact your veterinarian.
 A cat may show all or only one of these signs.
-They can be symptoms of other problems, not just mouth pain, but your cat still needs to be checked.
+They can be signs of other problems, not just mouth pain, but your cat still needs to be checked.

-Remember teeth grinding can be due to pain elsewhere in their body, other than the mouth.
+Remember that teeth grinding can be due to pain elsewhere in their body, other than the mouth.
 So, if your cat is grinding their teeth but not showing any of the other signs listed above, get them checked by your vet as there could still be something going on that needs treatment.

 If your cat is grinding its teeth, you should make an appointment with your veterinarian.
 Cats don’t grind their teeth for fun so, in all cases of teeth-grinding, they should be checked by a vet.